 All 200-level courses require taking History 151 or 152 first or permission of the instructor.

 235 India and Its World (3).
+Spring.
 A cultural history of South Asia from the earliest times to the twentieth century.
 Primary emphasis will be placed on the civilization of Hindustan and the interplay of Hindu and Islamic religious and cultural forces there.
 Themes include the rise of the major Indian religions; the cultural synthesis of the Mughal Empire; the impact of British rule; and the rise of the modern nations of India, Pakistan, Afghanistan, and Bangladesh.
 Economic, social, political, religious, and intellectual themes receive consideration.
+D. Howard.

 245 East Asia to 1800 (3).
 Spring.
 The history of East Asian civilizations from early times until the early modern period.
 Emphasis is on China and Japan, but Korea is also included.
 Primary objectives are for students to grasp the essential patterns of Chinese, Japanese, and Korean social structures, political systems, cultural values, and religious and ethical norms as they developed from the late traditional period through to 1800, and also to appreciate the similarities and differences among these civilizations.
 B. Berglund

 229 U.S.A.
 (4).
 Fall.
 This survey looks at American history according to several interlocking themes: colonial roots and cultural and political divergence; the costs and benefits of expansion; industrialization and immigration; American leadership in the twentieth century; and challenges in the current century.
 This course is not intended for those who plan to take period courses in American history.
 R. Schoone-Jongen.